Digilent/Eclypse-Z7/README.md

 ## Description

-This repository is designed to offer a unifying and comprehensive aproch to all the aspects that we provide, across multiple tools, for the Eclypse Z7.
-By cloning this repo recursively you will receive the repositories for the Viavdo project (HW), SDK workspace (SW) and Petalinux project (OS).
-Each submodule has it's own submodule dependencies which will be also pulled at cloning.
-An important aspect of this structure is the fact that both the SW and the OS are heavily depended on the hardware hand-off from the HW repository.
+This repository is designed to offer a unified and comprehensive approach to all the aspects that we provide, across multiple tools, for the Eclypse Z7.
+By cloning this repo recursively you will receive the repositories for the Vivado project (HW), SDK workspace (SW) and Petalinux project (OS).
+Each submodule has it's own submodule dependencies which will be also pulled when cloning.
+An important aspect of this structure is the fact that both the SW and the OS heavily depend on the hardware hand-off from the HW repository.

 Each branch of this repository represents a different project with preset functionality.
-When checking out a branch all the submodules will be automatically configured to the same branch, thus providing a unified flow between all the submodules.
-For details about the individual functionality of the submodules please refer to the README.md files within the submodules.
+When checking out a branch, all the submodules will be automatically configured to the same branch, thus providing a unified flow between all the submodules.
+For details about the individual functionality of the submodules, please refer to the README.md files within the submodules.

-For a detailed structural description of this repository and it's submodules, along with the branching system, please visit [Eclypse Z7 Git Repositoies](https://reference.digilentinc.com/reference/programmable-logic/eclypse-z7/git).
+For a detailed structural description of this repository and it's submodules, along with the branching system, please visit [Eclypse Z7 Git Repositories](https://reference.digilentinc.com/reference/programmable-logic/eclypse-z7/git).

 ## First and Foremost

 * The Vivado and Petalinux projects are version-specific.
 Source files are not backward compatible and not automatically forward compatible.
-Release tags specify the targetted Vivado version.
-There is only one version targetted per year, as chosen by Digilent.
+Release tags specify the targeted Vivado version.
+There is only one version targeted per year, as chosen by Digilent.
 Non-tagged commits on the master branch are either at the last tagged version or the next targeted version.
 This is not ideal and might be changed in the future adopting a better flow.

-* Our projects use submodules to bring in libraries.
+* Our projects use submodules to bring in dependendies.
 Use --recursive when cloning or `git submodule init` and `git submodule update`, if cloned already non-recursively.
+When checking out a different branch from the one originally cloned, make sure to update the submodules.

 ## Requirements

-Depending on which parts and branches of the this repository will be used the following will be needed to get it working:
+Depending on which parts and branches of the this repository will be used, the following will be needed to get it working:

 * **Eclypse Z7**
 * **Zmod ADC 1410**